 The same process can be followed for as many factors you consider relevant to a particular issue, and as many stakeholders you consider relevant to the issue.

 Then add up each stakeholder’s total score over, say, five factors.
-Stakeholder A might have a total score of something like 350, while stakeholder B might have a total of 287.
-Obviously, stakeholder A is more important to you, and you would give priority to activities relating to that stakeholder compared with stakeholder B. This process can be followed until all stakeholders have been considered.
+Stakeholder F might have a total score of something like 119, as shown below, while stakeholder G might have a total lower than that.
+Obviously, stakeholder F is overall more important to you, and you would give priority to activities relating to that stakeholder compared with stakeholder G. This process can be followed until all stakeholders have been considered.

 This example related to stakeholders, but you can use the process for other types of situations as well.
 You can list all the important factors, such as a particular course of action and how it would affect certain groups or entities, giving each factor a score for its importance (score A).
 Then you can list how the entity scores on that factor (score B).
 Multiply A x B to reach a total for that entity on that factor.
 Repeat for other factors and total up the score for each entity and compare with the total scores for other entities.
 This enables you to reach a decision about which entity has the most value for you.

 These tools can help you to reach decisions with a greater chance of success than decisions limited by traditional approaches.
-Try them and see how they can help you to make better tough decisions.
+Try them and see how they can help you to make tough decisions more effectively.